21go/insight-prototype/README.md

 ## Optional: Recording API

-If cloud recording is configured, you can trigger a recording session by sending a GET to:
+If cloud recording is configured, you can trigger a recording session by sending a GET to the route below.
+Note that a GCP bucket and credentials will have to be set up for this to function.

 ```
 /api/record/start?roomName=ROOM_ID